Tsung-Jen Liao, Ph.D.

 Biography

-Tsung-Jen Liao joined NCATS in 2022 through the Translational Science Interagency Fellowship (TSIF) Program and will conduct research on developing in silico predictive models for drug-induced liver injury using in vivo and in vitro data to support the U.S. Food and Drug Administration (FDA) review process.
+Tsung-Jen Liao joined NCATS in 2022 through the Translational Science Interagency Fellowship Program to conduct research on developing predictive models for drug-induced liver injury.
 His interests lie in using computational modeling and high-throughput screening to assist in drug discovery and improve drug safety.
-Liao joined the TSIF Program because it will provide him with the opportunity to learn translational and regulatory science from mentors in multiple laboratories.
-The interagency training between NCATS and the FDA will strengthen his knowledge, diversify his skills and broaden his insight in dealing with issues in medical and clinical fields.
-These experiences will enhance Liao’s future career development as an independent scientist.
+Liao joined the TSIF Program because it will provide him with the opportunity to learn translational and regulatory science from mentors in multiple laboratories and approaches to problem-solving with relevance to clinical care..

-Prior to joining NCATS, Liao earned his Ph.D. in biophysics, with the focus on cancer biology, in 2021 from the University of Maryland, College Park.
-His previous research aimed to determine the mechanisms of Ras activation by its upstream regulators and Ras downstream effectors under the mentorship of Dr. Ruth Nussinov at the National Cancer Institute at Frederick.
-After graduation, Liao joined the FDA as a postdoctoral fellow and investigated the association of human leukocyte antigen and indeterminate acute liver failure.
-His expertise includes computational simulation for protein–protein interactions and genetic analysis for clinical outcomes, and now, he is transitioning to the fields of drug–protein and drug–gene interactions.
-Liao is enthusiastic about solving biological problems using computational and experimental methods and believes that his unique interdisciplinary background will assist in the strategy of drug discovery and improve the clinical treatment.
+Prior to joining NCATS, Liao earned his Ph.D. in biophysics, with a focus on cancer biology, in 2021 from the University of Maryland, College Park.
+His previous research aimed to determine the mechanisms of Ras activation by its upstream regulators and Ras downstream effectors under the mentorship of Dr. Ruth Nussinov at the National Cancer Institute (NCI) at Frederick.
+During his Ph.D., he published seven papers with five first authorships.
+He also earned a three-year fellowship, an outstanding graduate assistant award and a dean’s fellowship.
+After graduation, he turned his interests to immunity-mediated diseases and focusing on drug–protein and drug–gene interactions.
+Liao is enthusiastic about solving biological problems using computational and experimental methods and believes that his unique interdisciplinary background will contribute to strategies for drug discovery and improvement of clinical treatment.

 1. Liao T-J, Pan B, Hong H, et al. Whole exome sequencing reveals genetic variants in HLA class II genes associated with transplant-free survival of indeterminate acute liver failure.
 Clin Transl Gastroenterol.
 2022;13(7):e00502.
 Available from: https://pubmed.ncbi.nlm.nih.gov/35905417